Deep Neural Network Approximation Theory: Auxiliary neural network constructions

 and $\Psi:=\Phi_{a}\circ\widetilde{\Phi}$ according to Lemma~\ref{network_conc}.
 Note that $\widetilde{\Phi}$ has weights upper-bounded by $1$ and is of the same depth and width as $\Phi$.
 As $\rho$ is positively homogeneous, i.e., $\rho(\lambda x)=\lambda\rho(x)$, for all $\lambda\geq 0$, $x\in\R$, we have $\Psi(x)=\Phi(x)$, for all $x\in\R^d$.
 Application of Lemma~\ref{network_conc} and Lemma~\ref{lem:scalar_mult} completes the proof. \end{proof}

-Next we record a technical Lemma on how to take a sum of networks with the same input in a way such that the width of the resulting network is independent of the number of constituent networks.
+Next we record a technical Lemma on how to realize a sum of networks with the same input by a network whose width is independent of the number of constituent networks.